knaveightt/st-knaveightt-void/README.md

 ## Notes on Patch Application
 - It seems to be a good idea to execute `./xbps-src clean` prior to doing any manual patching
 - `xbps-src extract st` was used to download the original source code for st for use of patching
-- a copy of the source directory was created and used for the actual patching
+- A copy of the source directory was created and used for the actual patching
-- patches were downloaded to a common directory (see *Patch List* section above)
+- Patches were downloaded to a common directory (see *Patch List* section above)
-- patches were applied using `patch -Np1 -i <input_patch_name>` in the patched source directory
+- Patches were applied using `patch -Np1 -i <input_patch_name>` in the patched source directory
 	- Xresources patch specifics:
 		- updated defaultfg, defaultbg, defaultcs, defaultrcs to map to the correct &colorname array value, mapping to the correct Xresources element
 	- boxdraw patch specifics: none
-	- defaultfontsize specifics
+	- defaultfontsize specifics:
-		- none, however I updated the font in the config.def.h file to Inconsolata Nerd Font
+		- none really, however I updated the font in the config.def.h file to Inconsolata Nerd Font
+	- anysize patch specifics: none
 - A final *overall* patch was created using `diff -Np1 <original_source_dir> <patched_source_dir> > <diff_file_Name>`
-- the final *overall* patch is what is included in this repo. follow the *Usage* section for installation instructions
+- The final *overall* patch is what is included in this repo.
+Follow the *Usage* section for installation instructions